robinn3056/HR-Analytics-Power-BI-Project/README.md

 ## Project Workflow
 ### 1. Data Gathering and Transformation
 Data Source: Attendance data is collected from Excel files containing multiple sheets.

-Power Query Editor:
-Imported attendance data into Power BI using Power Query Editor.
+Power Query Editor: Imported attendance data into Power BI using Power Query Editor.
 Selected only one relevant sheet and unpivoted columns to structure the data in the required format.
 ### 2. Data Transformation
-Parameter and Function:
-Created a parameter to dynamically reference different sheets in the workbook.
+Parameter and Function: Created a parameter to dynamically reference different sheets in the workbook.
 Built a custom function based on the parameter to apply transformations to the rest of the attendance sheets.

 ### 3. Data Cleaning
-Removed unnecessary columns from the dataset.
-Loaded the cleaned and transformed data into Power BI for analysis.
+Removed unnecessary columns from the dataset.Loaded the cleaned and transformed data into Power BI for analysis.

 ### 4. New Table Creation and DAX Measures
 Created a new table to store calculated measures for analysis.
 Used DAX (Data Analysis Expressions) formulas to add key metrics such as: